achekh/neos-critical-github-io/Guide/mini-app-framework/scene-value.md

 grand_parent: "Guide"
 ---
 # Scene Value
+This section explains the concept of scene value in Mini Program framework.
 ***
 The scene value describes a path in which a user enters a Mini Program.
 For the definition of the scene value, refer to the [Scene Value List](<>).